My Path to Being a Well-Rounded Student

 Center for Student Leadership Development

-The Center for Student Leadership Development (S1-11/S1-12) is the hub for student leadership development, civic engagement and our many student clubs and organizations.
+The Center for Student Leadership Development (S1-12) is the hub for student leadership development, civic engagement and our many student clubs and organizations.
 Stop in today to discover new ways to lead, find ways to be involved and to grow as a member of the College community.
+Student leadership development programs, retreats, conferences, workshops and the College’s award ceremonies are also housed in the Center for Student Leadership Development.

 Whether you’re a first-time, college-level student, a student who has completed your first college-level course work or a seasoned student with leadership experience, L.E.A.D.S. has something for you.
 Our unique three-tier leadership program is designed to instill leadership qualities in those students who have a desire to lead.
+This will be followed by five monthly sessions.
+There are 3 In the Fall and 2 In the Spring semester.

 Tier I - Emerging Leaders